HIStory (web series): Right or Wrong

-Shih Yi-chieh, an associate professor of the anthropology department, is a divorced father with a 6-year-old daughter.
+Shih Yi-jie, an associate professor of the anthropology department, is a divorced father with a 6-year-old daughter.
 Upon chance, he hires college student Fei Sheng-che ("Xiao Fei") to be his daughter's babysitter.
-After years of having dysfunctional work hours and inconsistent meals, Xiao Fei's presence at home brings huge changes to Yi-chieh's life, and he falls in love.
-But the family of three's lives gets disrupted when Yi-chieh's ex-wife comes back into his life, in hopes to rekindle their failed marriage.
+After years of having dysfunctional work hours and inconsistent meals, Xiao Fei's presence at home brings huge changes to Yi-jie's life, and he falls in love.
+But the family of three's lives gets disrupted when Yi-jie's ex-wife comes back, in hopes to rekindle their failed marriage.